 The Inspiration for these Beef and Chorizo Meatballs

 This post was first written back in 2012 and I think it was one of the first recipes I made after Little Miss Spice was born.
 At the time I used to take part in a blogging challenge called The Secret Recipe Club.
-These meatballs are adapted from a recipe on Thru the Bugs on my Windshield called Mai's Meatballs and Spaghetti Sauce.
+These meatballs are adapted from a recipe on Thru the Bugs on my Windshield although unfortunately this site is no longer online.
 My recipe is quite different in that the original didn't actually involve chorizo!
 It had hot Italian sausage in instead.

 How to adapt this beef and chorizo meatballs recipe